-Our goal in working with you on estate planning is to ensure that the plan reflects your wishes and that you have a general understanding of the relevant documents and processes that come into play in estate situations.
+Our goal in working with you on estate planning is to ensure that the plan reflects your wishes and that you have a general understanding of the relevant documents and processes that come into play.

 To accomplish this, we review existing wills and powers of attorney and if those documents aren’t in place, we discuss issues you might want to consider in having those documents drafted.
 A few typical issues we also discuss are:

 - What happens to assets and accounts when one spouse pre-deceases the other

 - How estates are taxed and who pays any tax due

 - The implications of not having estate documents in place